-Celebrities Using Online Dating Apps, Tinder
+How Celebrities Really Feel About Online Dating

 SARAH HYLAND

-The actress won't be downloading any of the apps in the near future.
-The 25-year-old actress is currently dating former Vampire Academy costar Dominic Sherwood, but even if she were single, she'd "never" consider online dating.
-"Stranger Dangers are online!" she told ET.
-"You just don't know.
+The actress won’t be downloading any of the apps in the near future.
+The Modern Family star is currently dating Bachelor In Paradise alum Wells Adams — with whom she connected on Twitter — but even if she were single, she’d “never” consider online dating.
+“Stranger Dangers are online!” she told ET.
+“You just don’t know.
 Catfish can happen anytime … It freaks me out.
-I just like talking one-on-one."
+I just like talking one-on-one.”

 THE FINAL FIVE

-The champion U.S. gymnasts insist they're all single and ready to mingle, but Aly Raisman says they will not be using Tinder to find their new love interests, saying simply: "We don't need Tinder."
+In August 2016, the champion U.S. gymnasts insisted they were all single and ready to mingle, but Aly Raisman said they would not be using Tinder to find their new love interests, saying simply: “We don’t need Tinder.”

-KHLOé KARDASHIAN
+KHLOÉ KARDASHIAN

-It's hard to imagine that Kardashian has any trouble meeting eligible suitors, but after her relationship with NBA player James Harden ended, she revealed that she actually had a dating profile on OkCupid, which her best friend set up for her: "I've never done online dating before, but just for s--ts and giggles, Malika and I decided to fill one out.
-It was actually really fun to do, LOL!"
+It’s hard to imagine that Kardashian had any trouble meeting eligible suitors before linking up with current boyfriend Tristan Thompson, but after her relationship with NBA player James Harden ended in 2016, she revealed that she actually had a dating profile on OkCupid, which her best friend set up for her: “I’ve never done online dating before, but just for s–ts and giggles, Malika and I decided to fill one out.
+It was actually really fun to do, LOL!”

 HILARY DUFF